ethanlchristensen/threeJS_PathFinder/README.md

 This will launch the index.html on ```localhost:1234```

  ** Note import the threeJS via URL will not work with something like parcel, however the project works fine with livehost in VSCODE **
+ ** Alternatvly you can `npm install three` and import the package from your local machine and use parcel.
+Otherwise URL imports and Liveshare with VSCODE work fine **